-As one of Canada's best savings programs and biggest tax breaks, the Registered Retirement Savings Plan (RRSP) should be wildly popular.
+As one of Canada’s best savings programs and biggest tax Advisor to Client (Keyword) breaks, the Registered Retirement Savings Plan (RRSP) should be wildly popular.
 However, Canadians are not taking full advantage of them.
 Year after year, over 90% of taxpayers eligible to make RRSP contributions fail to make the maximum contribution, leaving unused contribution room on the table.

 Canadians do not even come close to maximizing their RRSPs, according to Statistics Canada.
 By 2008, the cumulative total of unused RRSP room had exceeded $600 billion.
 Growing by approximately $100 billion per year, experts predict this total to approach a staggering $1 trillion by 2012.

 Many Canadians have no RRSPs whatsoever.
 Those who do often have a contribution plan, but no corresponding withdrawal strategy.
 Yet, all funds inside an RRSP must be withdrawn at some point.
 A plan for withdrawal — an RRSP exit strategy — is just as important as a plan for contribution.

 Indeed, advisors often work with their clients to come up with sophisticated plans for RRSP contribution, and subsequent allocation strategies of the investments inside the plan.
 But one very important consideration remains: How and when will that money come out?

 Unless it’s a locked-in plan, such as LIRA or LRSP, funds can generally be withdrawn from an RRSP at any time.
 The problem, however, is that every dollar withdrawn from an RRSP is subject to full inclusion, and taxable as regular income to the planholder.
 However, two special programs make tax-free withdrawals from RRSP plans possible: